 Reviewing processes in key areas of your organization can pinpoint issues that may cause problems with achieving a 90 percent affirmation rate.
 Below is a quick look at possible barriers home health agencies can encounter when trying to reach 90 percent.

-Cash flow bottlenecks: Under RCD, there is an expected dip in cash flow within the first few months of rollout for each state.
+Cash flow bottlenecks: RCD can cause an unexpected dip in cash flow.
 To prepare for this, agencies should assess where their current bottlenecks are.
 Common bottlenecks for cash flow include:

 - Unsigned orders